Unequal rotor lift distribution

 These techniques also equalise drag and downwash along the blade.

 The high twisting necessary for good hover performance unfortunately causes vibrations at high forward speeds, because the angle of attack of the blade tips may become negative, so a compromise is typically made.
 Tiltrotor aircraft such as the Bell Boeing V-22 Osprey are able to use more blade twist.

 There is also a limit to how tapered the blade tips can be, because the tips need sufficient mass to reduce vibrations and increase inertia after an engine failure.
 In practice, most helicopters use blade twist but not taper, because efficiency gains from taper are small but construction is more difficult.

 It is not possible to equalise rotor lift distribution at all rotor speeds, because lift increases quadratically with airspeed.
-Coning will still occur at higher RPMs.